top of page

 How Much Does a Baby Elephant Weigh at Birth?

 Get ready to lift some weights!
-A newborn elephant calf can tip the scales at a staggering 120 kilograms (264 pounds).
-That's like bundling up two average-sized adults!
-Talk about a heavyweight entry into the world.
+A newborn elephant calf can weigh up to 120 kilograms (264 pounds) — roughly the combined weight of two average-sized adults.
+Talk about a heavyweight entry into the world!

 Baby Elephants Crossing the road